BensThoughts/zero-node-integration/README.md

 *Note:* If you have multi-stage builds, \<NONE\> image tags will be left behind.
 These can be easily cleaned up with *docker image prune*.

-You can test the latest built image with docker run or with docker-compose by referencing the latest image:
+You can test the latest built image with docker run:

 ```
 docker container run DOCKER_REPO/APP_NAME:latest
 ```

-or for example:
+or for example with a docker-compose.yml file:
 ```
 services:
     your-app: